Kulnimskiy/Costing/project/README.md

+CHECK HOW TO ADD NEW MODELS TO AN EXISTING DB

 initial tasks for the profile page:
 - save the data in a new table "companies" with the corresponding keys.
 Foreign key is inn!